boredazfcuk/docker-icloudpd/CONFIGURATION.md

 **synology_ignore_path**: Set this to **true** to avoid warnings when trying to change **@eaDir** permissions for the extended attributes directories under Synology system.

 **single_pass**: Set this to **true** to exit out after a single pass instead of looping as per the synchronisation_interval.
+This way, the script can be scheduled to lauch on the host system using cron or another scheduling agent.
 If this option is used, it will automatically disable the download check.
 If using this configuration option, the restart policy of the container must be set to "no".
 If it is set to "always" then the container will instantly relaunch after the first run and you will hammer Apple's website.

 # NEXTCLOUD CONFIGURATION VARIABLES